Communication Cost for Updating Linear Functions when Message Updates are Sparse: Connections to Maximally Recoverable Codes: Introduction

 \subsection{Related Work}

 {\em Coding for File Synchronization :} In \cite{Shah_oblivious}, the authors consider the problem of oblivious file synchronization, under the substitution model, in a distributed storage setting employing linear codes.
 The model is one in which one of the coded storage nodes gets updated with the help of other coded storage nodes, who have already undergone updates.
 The authors considers the problem of jointly designing the storage code, and also the update scheme.
 The updates, like in our setting, is carried out under the assumption that only the sparsity of updates is known, and not the actual updates themselves.
 Optimal solutions are presented when the storage code is assumed to an MDS code.
-A recent version of this work \cite{Shah_oblivious_recent} extends the work to the setting of regenerating codes, with the restriction that only one symbol ($\epsilon = 1$) is obliviously updated.
+A recent version of this work \footnote{This version was communicated to us by the authors of \cite{Shah_oblivious_recent}, after we uploaded a version of this paper in arxiv.} \cite{Shah_oblivious_recent} extends the work to the setting of regenerating codes, with the restriction that only one symbol ($\epsilon = 1$) is obliviously updated.
 The key difference between these works and ours is that we consider designing optimal update schemes for an arbitrary linear function, while the above works assume a specific structure of the storage code (e.g., MDS in \cite{Shah_oblivious}).
 Please also see Remark \ref{note:Shah} for a comparison of the converse statements appearing in the two papers.

 A second work which is related to ours appears in \cite{goparaju_edits}, where the authors consider the problem of designing protocols for simultaneously optimizing storage performance as well as communication cost for updates.
 Contrary to our setting, the updates are modeled as insertions/deletions in the file.
 A similarity with our work (like the work in \cite{Shah_oblivious}) is that the destination node holds a coded form of the data (which can be considered as linear function of the uncoded data), and is interested in updating the coded data.
 The goal is to communicate and update the coded file in such a way that reconstruction/repair properties in the storage system are preserved.
 Their protocol permits modifications to the structure of the storage code itself for optimizing the communication cost.
 Note that in our model we optimize the communication cost under the assumption that the destination is interested in the {\em same} function $A$ of the updated data as well.